-Once providers that have had an outbreak have no positives in the building e.g a nursing home, they should conduct an after-action report- It should be counted as one of emergency preparedness trainings, and an after-action report should be done where everything that went well and what didn’t are listed to make necessary changes to prepare for a fall/winter surge.
+Once providers that have had an outbreak have no positives in the building e.g a nursing home, they should conduct an after-action report- It should be counted as one of emergency preparedness training, and an after-action report should be done where everything went well and what didn’t are listed to make necessary changes to prepare for a fall/winter surge.
 This after-action report should include input from residents and families.

 Continue to monitor environmental cleaning